Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

 and

-Given either of our assumptions on the minimum wage all the components of these distributions are identified and we can estimate them using the plug-in principle.
-In particular, we estimate the conditional distribution $F_{Y_{88},m_{79}}(y | u,z)$ using one of the regression methods described below, the conditional distribution $F_{U_{79}}(u | z), u \in \{0,1\},$ using logistic regression, and $F_{Z_{88}} ( z )$ and $F_{UZ_{79}}$ using the empirical distributions.
+All the components of these distributions are identified and we estimate them using the plug-in principle.
+In particular, we estimate the conditional distribution $F_{U_{0}|C_{0}}(u|c),u\in \{0,1\},$ by logistic regression, and $F_{X_{1}}$, $F_{C_{1}}$ and $F_{X_{0}}$ by the empirical distributions.

-Formulas (\ref{eq: dis 1})--(\ref{eq: dis 3}) giving the expressions for the counterfactual distributions reflect the assumptions that give the counterfactual distributions a formal causal interpretation.
-Indeed, we assume in (\ref{eq: dis 2}) and (\ref{eq: dis 3}) that we can fix the relevant conditional distributions and change only the marginal distributions of the relevant covariates.
-In (\ref{eq: dis 1}), we also specify how the conditional distribution of wages changes with the level of the minimum wage.
-Note that we directly observe the marginal distributions appearing on the left side of the decomposition (\ref{eq: four effects}) and estimate them using the plug-in principle.